AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/quick-tour.md

 thumbnail: 41205.jpg
 exl-id: a914d230-da29-4278-9189-77e3a2486ae8
 ---
-# Quick tour of Adobe Sign
+# Quick tour of Acrobat Sign

-Take a quick video tour of the Adobe Sign workspace to get up and running.
+Take a quick video tour of the Acrobat Sign workspace to get up and running.

 >[!VIDEO](https://video.tv.adobe.com/v/41205?hidetitle=true)

 >[!TIP]
 >
->This video is part of the course [Getting Started with Adobe Sign](https://experienceleague.adobe.com/?recommended=Sign-U-1-2020.1) that is available for free on Experience League!
+>This video is part of the course [Getting Started with Acrobat Sign](https://experienceleague.adobe.com/?recommended=Sign-U-1-2020.1) that is available for free on Experience League!